flutter/website/src/release/breaking-changes/flutter-gradle-plugin-apply.md

 of applying Gradle plugins.
 Projects created with versions of Flutter prior to 3.16 need to be migrated manually.

+Applying Gradle plugins using the `plugins {}` executes the same code as before and should produce equivalent app binaries.

 To learn about advantages the new declarative apply syntax has over the old imperative apply syntax, see [Gradle docs about plugins {} block][plugins block].